chrisburr/DIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 The release manager needs to:

 - be aware of the LHCbDIRAC repository structure and branching as highlighted in the  `contribution guide <https://gitlab.cern.ch/lhcb-dirac/LHCbDIRAC/blob/master/CONTRIBUTING.md>`_.
-- have forked LHCbDIRAC on GitLab as a "personal project" (called "origin" from now on)
-- have cloned origin locally
-- have added `<https://gitlab.cern.ch/lhcb-dirac/LHCbDIRAC>`_ as "upstream" repository to the local clone
 - have push access to the master branch of "upstream" (being part of the project "owners")
 - have DIRAC installed
-- have been grated write access to <webService>
+- have been granted write access to <webService>
 - have "lhcb_admin" or "diracAdmin" role.
 - have a Proxy